 Brookdale Ontario is strongly linked with the Veterans Advocacy Group, an independent outside group that periodically comes into our community to support our veterans.
 For example, on the Fourth of July, they hold recognition programs, during which they will present our veteran residents with special awards and honors.
 They also help our veterans take full advantage of the benefits to which they are entitled.

 Our menu features variety, variety and more variety!
-Residents love that they are given a choice of two entrees per meal, which include traditions from the local area, like black eyed peas – and lots of meat and potatoes, since that’s what most of our residents are accustomed to having grown up on farms.
+Residents love that they are given a choice of two entrees per meal, which include traditions from the local area, like black eyed peas and lots of meat and potatoes, since that’s what most of our residents are accustomed, having grown up on farms.
 All of our food is created by world-class dietitians who work for Brookdale.
 And take it from our Community Relations Director, who has been employed by several other non-Brookdale assisted living communities: “The food at Brookdale Ontario is the best of any community I’ve ever worked.”
-We also serve three snacks and beverages each day; in fact, we take our “snack and hydration” carts around to our residents’ rooms, offering them sandwiches, yogurt, cheese and crackers or freshly baked cookies for them to enjoy in their own apartments.
+We also serve three snacks and beverages each day.
+In fact, we take our “snack and hydration” carts around to our residents’ rooms, offering them sandwiches, yogurt, cheese and crackers or freshly baked cookies for them to enjoy in their own apartments.
 This helps with keeping residents hydrated, which can be a big problem, as the thirst drive diminishes with age.
 Our Dining Services Director can also accommodate some special diets, and we have dining assistants available should a resident need help with their meals.